koel/koel/docs/troubleshooting.md

 ### Song stops playing, and you receive a `Failed to load resource: net::ERR_CONTENT_LENGTH_MISMATCH` error

-Solution: This may sometimes happen with the native php streaming method.
+Solution: This may sometimes happen with the native PHP streaming method.
 Check [Streaming Music](usage/streaming) for alternatives.

 ## Reinstalling Koel